New York charity says will give pharma bad boy Shkreli his money back

-NEW YORK (Reuters) - Amid public outrage and ridicule over drastically hiking the price of a life-saving drug earlier this year, pharmaceutical entrepreneur Martin Shkreli tweeted that he gave “millions” to charity.
+NEW YORK, Dec 18 (Reuters) - Amid public outrage and ridicule over drastically hiking the price of a life-saving drug earlier this year, pharmaceutical entrepreneur Martin Shkreli tweeted that he gave “millions” to charity.

 Now with heightened focus on Shkreli because of criminal securities fraud charges and questions about his finances, one of those charities said it is returning the money.